* Russia's birth rate fell after Soviet Union's demise

-"In countries with a normal demographic pyramid, a new generation comes in with modern skills and takes up jobs in a modern economy and modern industries, and with their arrival the labor market changes in favor of new sectors," he said.
+"In countries with a normal demographic pyramid, a new generation comes in with modern skills and takes up jobs in a modern economy and modern industries, and with their arrival the labour market changes in favour of new sectors," he said.

 In Russia's case, Oreshkin said, this was not happening.

 "This is a very serious thing.
 The process is going to continue for five to six years," he said.